Here Are My Go-To AI Tools

 🎁Free:

-Gemini 2.0 Pro Experimental (via Google AI Studio) for working with long documents or files.
-Gemini’s insane 2M-token window and ability to natively process audio and video make it a beast for dealing with any long inputs in multiple formats.
-It’s also my default “beta reader” when asking for writing feedback.
-(Update: This replaced Gemini 1.5 Pro in my original post.)
+Gemini 2.5 Pro (via Google AI Studio) for working with big documents or files.
+Gemini’s massive token window and ability to natively process audio and video make it a beast for dealing with long inputs in multiple formats.
+It’s also my default “beta reader” when asking for draft feedback.

-GPT-4o (via ChatGPT) for mixed media conversations.
-GPT-4o is my least preferred LLM in terms of tone of voice and conversational ability.
-But it’s hard to beat the complete free ChatGPT package with web browsing, (limited) image creation, and more.
-ChatGPT is also my go-to partner for working on AI Jest Daily cartoons.
+GPT-4o (via ChatGPT) for casual day-to-day chats.
+GPT-4o has improved noticeably in conversational “vibes” over the past few months.
+Plus, it’s hard to beat the all-in-one free ChatGPT package with web browsing, voice, (limited) image creation, and more.

 💵Paid:

-ChatGPT Plus.
+ChatGPT Plus in general.
 It’s a true all-in-one solution that gives you…

 Advanced data analysis (“Code Interpreter”)